Its amazing getting to a point where you are actually thankful for something bad or painful having happened in your life. That’s where I am.

 There was a period in my life when I had received hundreds of job rejections…talk about one of the most defeating seasons of my life.
 Nobody wanted to hire me.
 Even Walmart denied my application.
 I mean, seriously?
 Who knew that was a thing.
 I was applying to jobs in countries that no one was volunteering for and here I was even getting rejected for stupid or unexplainable reasons.
 I got to a point with job stuff that I was so frustrated and angry that I flippantly told God, “fine, you make it happen!”
 There was no way I knew it at the time, but that became my anthem.
 That phrase and prayer became the very prayer I have prayed with everything major that has happened since.
 That prayer is what led me in choosing my career now in law enforcement.
 God made it happen and only he gets the credit.
 But to get to that point I had to go through a lot of frustration and rejection.

 When it came to dating over the years, I have had my heart broken a few times.
 If you would have told me that I would be where I am now, I would not have believed you.
 God is so amazing like that.
-That relationship was most certainly not meant to be.
+I’ve broken off relationships and I’ve been dumped.
+In the season I find myself writing this, I’ve been processing a relationship where I was broken up with and left with no explanation and leaving only heartache.
+But that relationship was most certainly not meant to be.
 That relationship was one that was not God’s best for either of us.
 And it was full of its own mess.
 I was far too stubborn to listen to what I actually knew.
 In retrospect, I knew it wasn’t what God had for me.
-I knew it early on and ignored myself and God’s leading.
+I knew it early on and ignored myself and ignored God’s leading.
 But the guy ended things with me and it tore me up for a bit.
 It took that breakup and what God has taught me since, that compromising or settling for good instead of God’s great, will always be heartbreaking.
 I can say that about all of my other relationships too (update: except my now husband).
 God has shown me over the years how beautiful his redemption is in the wake of our mess.

 What if we began to live our lives in the wake of difficulty, heartache, and disappointment not in brokenness and despair, but in trust that the God who said he loves us had better for us?
 I can look back at some specific things in my life and see something major: when God broke my heart, it actually set me free.
 I may not have noticed it right away or have even been thankful.
 But I have to believe that God has been at work in my life in even the simplest of ways and he is doing something still.
 Those jobs or relationships that he might have spared me from, those things that were good but not great, or good but maybe not godly.
 Or those things that were just plain bad for me.
 Those things, things that the God who created me knew were not what he had dreamt of for me.
 He wants to do good things, amazing things in our lives, but so many times we get in his way.
 We sin, we live selfishly, we make mistakes, we settle.
 But God loves us so tremendously that he would rather break our heart or close a door, then continue to allow us to go down road that isn’t best for us, especially if its sinful or pulling us away from him.